OxfordCMS/OCMSutility/README.md

 ## filter\_feature

+### ASVs

 Filters count table based on sequence abundance and prevalence.
 This function returns several outputs that detail which features were filtered out to help with quality control.

 There are three methods by which sequences can be filtered.
 For all three methods, the cut-off threshold is taken into consideration with